 Therefore, if the MP is known to be by nature unresponsive, Voice Searching or any other sound-based method becomes ineffective.
 But the reality will often be less clear.
 If an intellectually impaired MP, is described as "unresponsive", that might mean something less than completely unresponsive.
-A person known to be depressed might be suspected of being in the wilds to commit suicide and therefore not motivated to respond, but might be simply lost.
+A person known to be depressed might be suspected of being in the wilds to commit suicide and therefore not motivated to respond but might be simply lost.
 Voice Searching becomes marginal where the probability of innate responsiveness falls below a certain point.
-Further investigation is needed, but at this stage, a rough exploration of this question indicates that the crossover is of the order of 30% (but lower if not all searchers are capable of Voice Searching).
+Further investigation is needed, but at this stage, a rough exploration of this question indicates that the crossover is of the order of 30%.
 That is, on average, if the MP is thought to be by nature more than about 30% likely to be responsive at time of disappearance and all searchers are considered capable of searching by voice, Voice Searching should be the priority.